 “I have decided to be happy, because it’s good for my health” Voltaire

 Laughter is the quickest and easiest way to boost your mood.
 But as well as making you happier, there are multiple health benefits of laughter.
 Laughing can improve your physical health, emotional wellbeing and strengthen your relationships with others.
+It’s impossible to feel anxiety while you are laughing.
 It can even reduce pain and help you live longer!
 And it’s limitless and free of charge!